ZenBurrito/Phase-1Project/README.md

 ## Figure 2
 ![graph1](./Images/Seasonality.png)

-## Recommendation 3: Opt for famous directors when possible
+## Recommendation 3: Opt for top directors when possible

-**For a successful film, offering a famous director will be one of the options.**
+**For a successful film, offering the top directors will be one of the options.**
-Figure 3 demonstrates the top 20 directors ranked by the total gross each directors' movie made between 2010 and 2019.
+Figure 3 demonstrates the top 20 directors in the horror genre ranked by the total gross each directors' movie made between 2010 and 2019.
-The figure shows some of the most popular names in the industry.

 ## Figure 3
 ![graph1](./Images/directors.png)